News

 NGOs file submissions to OHCHR for Canada's Second Universal Periodic Review

-On April 26, 2013 Canada’s human rights record as a whole will again be assessed by the UN Human Rights Council under the Universal Periodic Review procedure.
+On April 26, 2013 Canada’s human rights record as a whole was again assessed by the UN Human Rights Council under the Universal Periodic Review procedure.
 This is Canada's second Universal Periodic Review.
 NGO submissions for Canada's Second UPR were submitted on October 9, 2012.

 See submissions and read more here.